TypoCI/spellcheck-action/README.md

 ## The Prosperity Public License 3.0.0

-This is free for open source, but if you're using it on a private repo then your are required to purchase a license key.
+This is free for open source, but if you're using it on a private repo then you are required to purchase a license key.

 You can purchase a license via [Gumroad](https://gum.co/MvvBE) for $15 (excluding taxes).
 It helps support the ongoing development and every purchase is very appreciated.